yuanshi1/yuanshi1.github.io/_pages/field.md

 ### Field Research in Indonesia, 2023-2024
 One line of my research has focused on the context of smallholder palm fruit farmers in rural Indonesia.
 I have visited the field multiple times to gather contextual understanding and conduct interviews.
 One of my work (joint work with Karen Zheng and Iskandar Z Siregar) used behavioral experiments that directly engage smallholder farmers in controlled decision making.
-I have also interned as a research scientist at [Pempem](https://www.pempem.io/), a social enterprise digitizing smallholder supply chains to improve traceability, farmer livelihoods, and environmental impact.

 _(with Iskandar Z Siregar and Yanchong Zheng)_